prem-research/Funcdex-Synthesizer/README.md

 - Conversation realism: Although the conversations are better than any public offering, the conversations still don't feel very natural.
 Idea: Use a better User simulator such as [UserLM-8b](https://huggingface.co/microsoft/UserLM-8b).
 - We didn't try optimizing the prompts at all.
 - This codebase was refactored for release and has not been tested thoroughly in its current form.
 If you find a bug, please open an issue, we will attend to it at the earliest.
+- No support for Parallel function calling, only multi-step.

 ## Acknowledgements
 We build on [Composio.dev](Composio.dev)'s list of tool definitions to power this project.